How do Eyedro products work?

 If you are seeing negative values and you do not have solar equipment installed, the sensors can be inverted in the MyEyedro device settings (no need to go back into the electrical panel).

-Go to Devices, uncheck Hide Advanced Settings (bottom right below the sensor settings), Sensor Inverted yes/no (choose the opposite of whatever is currently set).
+- From the Sensors tab, locate the inverted sensor and change the Sensor Inverted parameter (choose the opposite of whatever is currently set).

-I have the sensor(s) installed on my {appliance} but I can't see when it turns on/off.
+I have the electricity sensor(s) installed on the power cord of my {appliance} but I can't see when it turns on/off?

 The sensors are to be installed on the live/line wires of the circuit only.
 This must be done inside the panel or appliance where the wires are separated.
 They should never be installed on sheathed/shielded cords or cables with line, neutral and ground wires.